-Dr Silvia Maria Colombo is a Researcher and Faculty Advisor at the NATO Defense College in Rome.
+Dr Silvia Maria Colombo is a Senior Researcher and Faculty Advisor at the NATO Defense College in Rome.
 Previously she held senior research positions at the International Affairs Institute (IAI) in Rome and acted as the head of the Mediterranean and Middle East Programme and of Italy’s Foreign Policy Programme.

 Her research work focuses on contemporary politics in the Middle East and North Africa (MENA) region, the EU and US foreign policy towards and their role in conflicts in the Middle East as well as the implications for NATO.
 Among her research interests there are also the relations between the EU and the countries of the Gulf Cooperation Council (GCC).